Assessment and feedback code of practice

 Guidance for students

-From September 2024 the University has published a new Assessment and Feedback Code of Practice.
+The University has recently reviewed the Assessment and Feedback Code of Practice.
 This Code of Practice sets out the University's minimum expectations in relation to the design and implementation of assessment, and associated feedback processes.
 The Code of Practice is designed to:

 The Code of Practice applies to all undergraduate and taught postgraduate degree programmes, including degree apprenticeship, Keele University International College programmes, Foundation Year, online-only courses, and on Keele programmes taught at international partner institutions.